Two-body problem: Gravitation and other inverse-square examples

 The two-body problem is interesting in astronomy because pairs of astronomical objects are often moving rapidly in arbitrary directions (so their motions become interesting), widely separated from one another (so they will not collide) and even more widely separated from other objects (so outside influences will be small enough to be ignored safely).

 Under the force of gravity, each member of a pair of such objects will orbit their mutual center of mass in an elliptical pattern, unless they are moving fast enough to escape one another entirely, in which case their paths will diverge along other planar conic sections.
 If one object is very much heavier than the other, it will move far less than the other with reference to the shared center of mass.
 The mutual center of mass may even be inside the larger object.

 For the derivation of the solutions to the problem, see Classical central-force problem or Kepler problem.

-In principle, the same solutions apply to macroscopic problems involving objects interacting not only through gravity, but through any other attractive scalar force field obeying an inverse-square law, with electrostatic attraction being the obvious physical example.
+In principle, the same solutions apply to macroscopic problems involving objects interacting not only through gravity, but also through any conservative force obeying the inverse-square law, with electrostatic attraction being an obvious physical example.
 In practice, such problems rarely arise.
 Except perhaps in experimental apparatus or other specialized equipment, we rarely encounter electrostatically interacting objects which are moving fast enough, and in such a direction, as to avoid colliding, and/or which are isolated enough from their surroundings.

 The dynamical system of a two-body system under the influence of torque turns out to be a Sturm-Liouville equation.

-Inapplicability to atoms and subatomic particles
+Inapplicability to subatomic systems

-Although the two-body model treats the objects as point particles, classical mechanics only apply to systems of macroscopic scale.
-Most behavior of subatomic particles cannot be predicted under the classical assumptions underlying this article or using the mathematics here.
+Although we can describe the repulsion and attraction of particles in the atom using the same laws that apply to the leaves of an electroscope, we need quantum mechanics to predict how the particles will behave under those forces.
+Most behavior of subatomic systems cannot be predicted under the classical assumptions underlying this article or using the mathematics here.

 Electrons in an atom are sometimes described as "orbiting" its nucleus, following an early conjecture of Niels Bohr (this is the source of the term "orbital").
 However, electrons don't actually orbit nuclei in any meaningful sense, and quantum mechanics are necessary for any useful understanding of the electron's real behavior.
 Solving the classical two-body problem for an electron orbiting an atomic nucleus is misleading and does not produce many useful insights.